Large Language Models at Work in China's Labor Market: Abstract

 \section{Abstract}

 This paper explores the potential impacts of large language models (LLMs) on the Chinese labor market.
-We analyze occupational exposure to LLM capabilities by incorporating human expertise and LLM classifications, following Eloundou et al. (2023)'s methodology.
-We then aggregate occupation exposure to the industry level to obtain industry exposure scores.
-The results indicate a positive correlation between occupation exposure and wage levels/experience premiums, suggesting higher-paying and experience-intensive jobs may face greater displacement risks from LLM-powered software.
-The industry exposure scores align with expert assessments and economic intuitions.
-We also develop an economic growth model incorporating industry exposure to quantify the productivity-employment trade-off from AI adoption.
-Overall, this study provides an analytical basis for understanding the labor market impacts of increasingly capable AI systems in China.
-Key innovations include the occupation-level exposure analysis, industry aggregation approach, and economic modeling incorporating AI adoption and labor market effects.
-The findings will inform policymakers and businesses on strategies for maximizing the benefits of AI while mitigating adverse disruption risks.
+We analyze occupational exposure to LLM capabilities by incorporating human expertise and LLM classifications, following the methodology of \cite{eloundou2023gpts}.
+The results indicate a positive correlation between occupational exposure and both wage levels and experience premiums at the occupation level.
+This suggests that higher-paying and experience-intensive jobs may face greater exposure risks from LLM-powered software.
+We then aggregate occupational exposure at the industry level to obtain industrial exposure scores.
+Both occupational and industrial exposure scores align with expert assessments.
+Our empirical analysis also demonstrates a distinct impact of LLMs, which deviates from the routinization hypothesis.
+We present a stylized theoretical framework to better understand this deviation from previous digital technologies.
+By incorporating entropy-based information theory into the task-based framework, we propose an AI learning theory that reveals a different pattern of LLM impacts compared to the routinization hypothesis.